ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 ## Getting the Files

-Download the files that the instructors show you from the BioChemCoRe website and place them in your personal /scratch/username directory.
+Download the files corresponding to your assigned system from the [BioChemCoRe Protein Data Bank]({{ '/pdbs/' | prepend: site.baseurl }}) and place them in your personal `/scratch/username` directory.

 The tarball tgz or tar.gz file can be extracted using the following command.
-Be sure to extract it to your personal scratch folder on your machine (/scratch/[username]).
+Be sure to extract it to your personal scratch folder on your machine (`/scratch/[username]`).

-	`tar -xvf protein_name.tgz`
+{% include note.html content="You can extract the contents of tarballs using the following command: `tar -xvf protein_name.tgz`" %}

 ## Protein Preparation Workflow

-1. One tool of extreme utility is Maestro (http://www.schrodinger.com/Maestro/).
+1. One tool of extreme utility is [Maestro](http://www.schrodinger.com/Maestro/).
 It acts as a molecular visualizer, and a workflow starting point for many of Schrodinger’s tools.
 Today we will be using the Protein Preparation workflow to clean up our structure.
-To load the Schrodinger toolkits, in Keck II issue the command:
+To load the Schrodinger toolkits, in Keck II issue the command and run maestro:

    ```
    module load schrodinger